roman121/RepData_PeerAssessment1/PA1_template.md

 library(ggplot2)
 library(plyr)
 ```
-##Loading and Preprocesssing the data
+##Loading and Preprocesssing the data(1.
+Code for reading in the dataset and/or processing the data)

 ```r
 #Loading and preprocessing the data -- load csv file and transforming into suitable format